 - Primary care strategy/co-commissioning

-- Health and social care integration pioneer programme/BCF
+- · Health and social care integration pioneer programme/Better Care Fund

 - Fulfilling lives children's strategy

 - Urgent care strategy

-Note: published strategies are available to view via www.southendccg.nhs.uk
+Note: published strategies are available to view via www.southendccq.nhs.uk

-Our strategy in its entirety is dependent on in-system cultural and behavioural change, which will be stimulated enabled by the use of information technology and effective communications by commissioners, providers and citizens.
+Our strategy in its entirety is dependent on in-system cultural and behavioural change.
+This will be enabled by the use of information technology and effective communications by commissioners, providers and citizens.